Scalingo/documentation/_posts/app/2000-01-01-runtime-environment.md

 * `$PORT`: Port number your server has to bind on.
 * `$CONTAINER`: Type and index of the container, `web-1` or `worker-1` for instance
-* `$CONTAINER_VERSION`: Version of the container started, usually the GIT commit SHA.
+* `$CONTAINER_VERSION`: Version of the container started, usually the Git commit SHA.
 * `$CONTAINER_SIZE`: Name of the size of the container `M`, `L`, `XL` etc.
 * `$CONTAINER_MEMORY`: Available RAM memory of the container (in bytes)
 * `$APP`: Name of the application deployed